purwarlab/MotionGen-Synthesis-Skeleton-Public/Readme.md

 Hi there!
 Thank you for your interest in MotionGen.

-This repository is a skeleton for kinematic synthesis of mechanisms for our app.
+This repository is a skeleton for the kinematic synthesis of mechanisms for our app.

 Files and what they are saving: